xiangyu-wu/bluetooth_localization_rssi/README.md

 It publishes three topics: /phone_position, /bluetooth_phone_report and /phone_marker.
 * The /phone_position publishes information about discovered bluetooth devices: address, name, category, estimated position, rssi value and maximum rssi value.
-* The /bluetooth_phone_report topic has the same topic type as /phone_position (a custom type: phone_pos_est), it reports the estimated postion of a phone if: (1) the maximum rssi value of that device is above a threshold, which prevents reporting a phone that is always far away from the vehicle during flight and thus has large position estimation error.
-(2) the phone is not connected for 20 seconds, which makes sure that the vehicle is indeed already far away from the phone and all the possible data is gathered. the value is set to 20 because sometimes bluetooth connection to a phone is unstable and got lost for about 10 seconds.
-(3) the phone is not reported before, which prevents repeated artifact report
+* The /bluetooth_phone_report topic has the same topic type as /phone_position (a custom type: phone_pos_est), it reports the estimated postion of a phone if:
+  * (1) the maximum rssi value of that device is above a threshold, which prevents reporting a phone that is always far away from the vehicle during flight and thus has large position estimation error.
+  * (2) the phone is not connected for 20 seconds, which makes sure that the vehicle is indeed already far away from the phone and all the possible data is gathered. the value is set to 20 because sometimes bluetooth connection to a phone is unstable and got lost for about 10 seconds.
+  * (3) the phone is not reported before, which prevents repeated artifact report
-* The /phone_marker publishes the real-time position of all detected phones as a sphere, which can be visualized in rviz.
+* The /phone_marker publishes the real-time position of all detected phones as spheres (radius=0.2m, green color), which can be visualized in rviz.

 # 1-download this Repo
 `cd` to a directory convenient to you and download this Repo by `git clone https://github.com/muellerlab/bluetooth_localization.git`